End User Agreement

 You will need to resolve any issues with your account before a limitation can be removed.
 Normally, this is done after you provide us with the information we request.
 However, if we reasonably believe a risk still exists after you have provided us that information, we may take action to protect AO Pay, our users, a third party, or you from reversals, fees, fines, penalties, legal and/or regulatory risks and any other liability.

 We may place a reserve on your AO Pay account if we believe there may be a high level of risk associated with you, your AO Pay account, your business model, or your transactions.
-When we place a reserve on your AO Pay account, it means that all or some of the transactions will be shown as “pending” in your AO Pay balance, and you will not be able to withdraw funds in a “pending” status, in order to protect against the risk of transactions made by you being reversed or invalidated or any other risk related to your AO Pay account or use of the AO Pay services.
+When we place a reserve on your AO Pay account, it means that all or some of the transactions will be shown as under “Reserve Balance”, and you will not be able to withdraw funds until the reserve period has passed, in order to protect against the risk of transactions made by you being reversed or invalidated or any other risk related to your AO Pay account or use of the AO Pay services.
 We make decisions about whether to place a reserve based on a number of factors, including information available to us from both internal sources and from third parties.

 AO Pay considers a list of non-exclusive factors, and whether and how these factors have changed over time, including: